Ghazal 16, Verse 9x

 WINE: {49,1}

-Gyan Chand's reading of ;xamyaazah as 'retribution' doesn't seem appropriate at all, since there's no indication in the verse of any remotely punishable offense.
+Gyan Chand's reading of ;xamyaazah as 'retribution' seems far-fetched, since there's no indication in the verse of any punishable offense.
 On the contrary, in fact, the connection of ;xamyaazah and ;xumaar is a classic pairing that pertains entirely to intoxication; for discussion and examples, see {12,2}.

 After drinking, a ;xamyaazah is a sign of satisfaction: a stretch and a yawn of intoxicated repletion.
 And how long does it last?
-Because of the second line's structural transitivity, we learn either that the ;xamyaazah is the length of a 'single lifetime of intoxication/hangover' (2a), or that the 'whole lifetime of intoxication/hangover' is the length of a ;xamyaazah (2b).
-But since ;xumaar can mean both the desirable state of 'intoxication', and the all too painful one of a 'hangover', a number of possible readings inevitably arise:
+Because of the second line's structural symmetry, we learn either that the ;xamyaazah is the 'whole length of a lifetime of intoxication/hangover' (2a), or that the 'whole lifetime of intoxication/hangover' is the length of a ;xamyaazah (2b).
+But since ;xumaar can mean both the desirable state of 'intoxication', and the all too painful one of a 'hangover' (see the definition above), a number of possible readings inevitably arise:

 As usual for Ghalib, all of these readings work enjoyably with the bittersweetness of the first line.
 For in it the sarcastic word 'faithfulness' suggests that the speaker feels betrayed by the treacherous brevity of life; but the generally resigned and philosophical tone suggests a detached awareness that life is to short to make it worthwhile even to brood or complain about its brevity.